 Today’s property market benefits from a high number of agencies and websites that can help you advertise your property.
 It is important that you use a reputable website or agent as this will increase the chances of having a smooth letting process.

 Your agent should use a variety of marketing tools to create interest in your property.
 They should have an understanding of the Brighton commercial property market and therefore an understanding of what tenants will value.
 Usually a marketing budget will be put in place at the beginning; you should check to see if your marketing budget is included in your agent’s fees or if it will be an extra cost.
 You will also want to gather as much information as possible about your property to help with the marketing process.

 FOR COMMERCIAL PROPERTY ADVICE CONTACT BURT BRILL & CARDENS TODAY ON 01273 604123.

 Vetting your tenants is really important.
-You want a tenant that will maintain your property and most importantly be able to pay the rent.
-It also means that you can build a good working relationship to deal with any problems effectively that may arise during the rental agreement.
-This needs careful consideration as the cost of removing a non-paying tenant is high and can take some time to achieve, which means you are prevented from reletting to a better tenant.
-The vetting process should be carried out by your letting agent and will involve a thorough review of the tenant’s income, employment and previous history as a tenant.
+You want a tenant that will maintain your property and most importantly be able to pay the rent, who you can build a good working relationship with so you can deal with any problems that effectively.
+The cost of removing a non-paying tenant is high and can take some time to achieve, which means you are prevented from reletting to a better tenant.
+The vetting process should be carried out by your letting agent and will involve a thorough review of the tenant’s income, employment, and previous history as a tenant.
 The tenant’s ID will also be checked as well as their credit status.
 It may be necessary for you to consider additional people as guarantors, or a rent deposit, if the proposed tenant has not rented property before.
 Both will give you some measure of protection against the tenant breaching the terms of the lease.